 Grants and scholarships can come from the federal government, your state government, your college or career school, or a private or nonprofit organization.
 Do your research, apply for any grants or scholarships you might be eligible for, and be sure to meet application deadlines!

-Occasionally you might have to pay back part or all of a grant if, for example, you withdraw from school before finishing an enrollment period such as a semester.
+Certain scenarios may require that a portion or all of the grant funds be repaid, for example, if you withdraw from school before finishing an enrollment period such as a semester.

 What kinds of federal grants are available?